Random points are optimal for the approximation of Sobolev functions: The geometric characterization

 \section{The geometric characterization}

 In this section, we give a proof of our main result, Theorem~\ref{thm:main-result-sobolev}.
 For the proof, let us fix $\Omega$ and $p,q,s$ as in the statement of Theorem~\ref{thm:main-result-sobolev}.
 All constants in this section are allowed to depend on these parameters.
 Let $ r \leq 1$ and $\theta\in (0,\pi/2)$ be such that $\Omega$ contains a ball of radius $r$ and $\overline{\Omega}$ satisfies an interior cone condition with radius $ r $ and angle $\theta$, see Lemma~\ref{lem:convex-cone}.
 In Section~\ref{subsec:large-q}, we first prove the characterization in the simpler case $q\ge p$, where only the largest hole amidst the point set matters.
-In this case, an optimal algorithm of the form~\eqref{eq:sampling_operator} is given by Wendland's polynomial reproducing map on $\Omega$, see Lemma~\ref{lem:wendland} and also \cite{NWW04}.
 The case $q<p$ is more involved and will be treated in Section~\ref{subsec:small-q}.
-There, we will also apply Wendland's result, but locally.
-We then turn to numerical integration in Section~\ref{subsec:int} and conclude this chapter with an example in Section~\ref{subsec:example}.
+We then turn to numerical integration in Section~\ref{subsec:int}, discuss optimal algorithms for $p=2$ in Section~\ref{subsec:hilbert} and conclude with an example in Section~\ref{subsec:example}.